dcdc-io/node-gp/README.md

 `const str = Buffer.toString("hex")`

-_**note: a `transceiveFunction` for browser may need to covnert data because the Buffer API isn't necessarily compatible with your chosen hardware integration library._
+_**note: a `transceiveFunction` for browser may need to convert data because the Buffer API isn't necessarily compatible with your chosen hardware integration library._